artyom/phash/README.md

 # phash

-A simple Go Library to calculate a phash string for a JPEG image.
+A simple Go package to calculate a phash of an image.